publiccodenet/about/activities/tool-management/mattermost.md

 Mattermost is installed, maintained and kept up-to-date by the Operations coordinator.
 User registration and management also falls under the Operations coordinator responsibilities.
 This includes uploading important emojis :)

+General updates and upgrades by SSH-ing into the machine as root:

+`ssh root@64.227.76.103`

+`sudo apt update`

+`sudo apt upgrade`

+When the updates are ready the following commands need to be applied:

+`sudo systemctl stop mattermost`

+`sudo systemctl start mattermost`

+Upgrading to the latest version of Mattermost upon receiving the notification can be done by following [the steps as per the Mattermost upgrade instructions.](https://docs.mattermost.com/administration/upgrade.html)

 ## Privacy and GDPR

 [Mattermost's Certifications and Compliance Overview](https://docs.mattermost.com/overview/compliance.html) says it relies on the EU-US privacy shield to meet its GDPR obligations: